JesperDramsch/advent-of-code/README.md

 🖧 Exchange ideas on the [subreddit](https://www.reddit.com/r/adventofcode) and learn from other approaches as well.

 ### 2022
+Decided to make Matt Harrison's idea of a detailed error log this year's focus.
+Put it in the [Readme.md](/2022/Readme.md) of [2022](/2022/).

 ### 2021
 Keeping on Keeping on.